markmanx/isoflow/README.md

 The sandbox is always synced with the Github repo.

 ## Contributing
-- Missing something or found a bug?
+- Isoflow is actively being worked on.
+Missing something or found a bug?
 Report it [here](https://github.com/markmanx/isoflow/issues) or join our [Discord server](https://discord.gg/efXxbsha).
 - Want to contribute?
 See [good first issues](https://github.com/markmanx/isoflow/contribute).